Skip to content

 A.2 A verb prq is widely attested in Semitic, with meanings that are distinct (this is true even within particular languages) but close enough for it to be plausible to suggest a Grundbedeutung from which all the others are derived (see B.1 below).

 A.3 In North-West Semitic the earliest occurrences are in Ugaritic, in a formulaic idiom yprq lṣb (KTU 1.4 iv:28; 1.6 iii:16; 1.17 ii:10), which was formerly understood to refer to the ‘opening’ of ‘the passage of the throat’ (see the earlier refs. in HAL, 916) but which is now known to mean ‘he unknitted (his) brow’, from a broader sense ‘release, slacken’ (DULAT 1, 681; for the newer understanding of lṣb see p.
 505).
 In later Hebrew the most common meanings are ‘remove’, ‘separate’ and ‘take to pieces’ (for other meanings see Jastrow, DTT, 1238-39).
 In Aramaic there is one early occurrence in a fragmentary portion of the Sefire treaties (KAI 222B 34), for which DNWSI, 943, proposed ‘cut off (water-supply?)’, but the context is damaged and unclear (HAL, 916, has ‘zerstören’, Ges18, 1083, ‘auflösen, befreien’) and no secure conclusions can be drawn.
-In early Jewish Aramaic פרק is used of the ‘removal’ or ‘cancellation’ of sins (Deut 4:24) and as the rendering for Heb. נצל (4Q157=TgJob f1 ii 9, prob.
+In early Jewish Aramaic פרק is used of the ‘removal’ or ‘cancellation’ of sins (Dan 4:24) and as the rendering for Heb. נצל (4Q157=TgJob f1 ii 9, prob.
 Job 5:7), פדה (11Q10=TgJob 23:6, Job 33:28) and חלץ (ibid.
 27:9; Job 36:15), implying the meaning ‘save, redeem’.
 The contexts in 4Q541 f24 ii:3 and 4Q546 f8 1 are badly damaged and unclear (but see DJD XXXI, 252-54, 360, which suggests ‘redeemed’ [i.e. ‘forgave (faults)’] for the former passage).
 In Nabataean the sense ‘redeem’ is attested,1 while in Jewish magical texts it means ‘loosen’ (a demon: better ‘remove’?) according to DNWSI, 943.
 In other Jewish Aramaic texts, especially the Targums, the meanings ‘redeem’ and ‘rescue’ are most common, but ‘remove’, ‘fall apart’, ‘untie’ and ‘divide’ are also attested.2 Samaritan Aramaic knows the meanings ‘redeem’, ‘go away’, ‘unload’, ‘dismantle’, ‘be discharged’ and (uniquely) ‘be specified’ (CAL, s.v.).
 In Syriac the meanings ‘remove’, ‘rescue, free’ and also ‘withdraw’ (intrans.) are widely recognised and Payne Smith (CSD, 464) also gives ‘break off’ (CAL adds ‘disown’, ‘chatter’, ‘borrow money’, ‘dismantle’, presumably from the larger Thesaurus).
 CAL offers ‘redeem, dismantle’ as the main senses in Aramaic, perhaps because they are in its analysis the most widely attested meanings.
 But ‘dismantle’ (i.e. ‘take to pieces’ [cf. above on MHeb.]) is likely to be a particular instance of the broader sense ‘separate, remove’, which can also be seen as the basis of the originally technical sense ‘redeem’.

 A.4 The verb is comparatively rare in East Semitic, with only a few examples, with the sense ‘separate’ being cited (AHw, 829).